nspope/radish/README.md

 Requires [corMLPE](https://github.com/nspope/corMLPE): `devtools::install_github("nspope/corMLPE")`.
 Other dependencies are available through CRAN.
 Install `radish` via `devtools::install_github("nspope/radish")`.

-This is a work-in-progress and the interface/methods may change without notice.
+This is a work-in-progress and the interface/methods may change suddenly.
 Contact at nspope at utexas dot edu.

 # Worked example